Ravilochan/EPI.py/README.md

 ## Introduction

-This is EPI Judge with python solutions and most of famous and used Algorithms in Python
+This is EPI Judge with python solutions and most of well known & used Algorithms in Python

 ## Installation